jeddsoh/calculator/README.md

 I built this calculator as a learning project while studying software development through [The Odin Project](https://theodinproject.com).

-This is also a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
+This is also a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29), which provided the visual designs.
+I'm proud that my final code was pretty much spot on with the original designs, but I'm an experienced UX/UI designer, so I have an advantage there.

 ### Built with